 - Free financial planning

 6. Automated Savings: You can easily automate your savings using the Wealthsimple Overflow feature.
 Choose your preferred savings schedule and amount, and they take care of the rest.

 Want to start saving in a high-interest account?
 Open a Wealthsimple Cash Savings account here.
 It only takes 5 minutes!

 If you prefer to open a Wealthsimple Investment Account and save on investment fees, you can sign-up here.
 Wealthsimple is offering my readers a special opportunity to invest up to $10,000 FREE for 1 year.

 The interest rates offered on savings accounts at the Big 5 banks are ridiculously low.
 You’d be surprised that some savings accounts still offer as low as 0.05% per year!
 When your money earns this kind of low-interest rate, it loses some purchasing power (after you factor in inflation rates).

 For high-interest savings rates, Canadians increasingly have to look at online-only banks and credit unions.
 Here are some of the best savings rates available today:

-Tangerine Savings Account: 2.75% 6-month promotional rate and 1.20% thereafter.
-Comes with zero fees, unlimited transactions, and an automatic savings program.
+Tangerine Savings Account: 2.75% 6-month promotional rate and 1.10% thereafter.
+It comes with zero fees, unlimited transactions, and an automatic savings program.
 They also offer TFSA and RRSP savings accounts.

-Credit Unions: There are a bunch of credit unions offering great savings rates in Canada including Implicitly Financial, Ideal Savings, Hubert Financial, and Achieva Financial.
+Credit Unions: There are a bunch of credit unions offering great savings rates in Canada including Motive Financial, Implicitly Financial, Ideal Savings, Hubert Financial, and Achieva Financial.